jnewcs/hogar-nazaret/_carousel_highlights/en/open-house.md

 published: false

 ---
 With immense joy, we invite you to our Open House.
-This beautiful activity has been lovingly planned for all of you to begin the celebration of our Twenty-fifth Anniversary.
+This beautiful activity has been lovingly planned for all of you to begin the celebration of our 25th Anniversary.
 We hope to see you there!